 The Best Place to Buy Pantry Staples

-SPECIALTY GROCERY STORES (think: Whole Foods Market, Trader Joe’s)
+(think: Whole Foods Market, Trader Joe’s, Warehouse Clubs)

-Believe it or not, we find most of our staple pantry ingredients at these two locations.
+Believe it or not, I find most of my staple pantry ingredients at these three locations.
 The trick?
 Stick to the “house” brands, such as the 365 Everyday Value at Whole Foods.
-Items like tahini, vinegar, mustard, and olive oil are always a good deal and we also like their bulk bins for nuts, seeds, dried beans, lentils, rice, quinoa, and spices since you can buy just what you need.
+Items like tahini, vinegar, mustard, and olive oil are always a good deal and I also like their bulk bins for nuts, seeds, dried beans, lentils, rice, quinoa, and spices since you can buy just what you need.

-We love Trader Joe’s for basic ($1.99!) spices and dressing bases like extra virgin olive oil, vinegar, mustard, maple syrup, and honey.
+I love Trader Joe’s for basic ($1.99!) spices and basics like extra virgin olive oil, vinegar, mustard, maple syrup, and honey.
 They also carry pantry staples, like canned tuna, coconut milk, organic peanut butter, and almond butter.
-Their prices are hard to beat on dried fruit, nuts, and seeds (and their $1.99 bags of sunflower seeds are a great option for adding cheap crunch to your salads).
+Their prices are hard to beat on dried fruit, nuts, and seeds (and their $1.99 bags of sunflower seeds are a great option for adding cheap crunch to salads).

 The Best Place to Buy Protein